 And it’s better without the marshmallows.
 It.
 Just.
 Is.

-My aunt has traditionally made this sweet potato casserole every year since my grandmother’s passing.
+My aunt traditionally made this sweet potato casserole during our large family gatherings every Thanksgiving since my grandmother’s passing.

 We flip coins to see who gets to lick the casserole dish clean at the end of the meal.
 (Kidding.
 About the coin toss.)

 Secondly, it’s nostalgic!
 Who doesn’t love a bit of family nostalgia during the holidays?

 For years we were all able to gather together at my parents’ homestead in Maryland for Thanksgiving: the four of us, plus my parents, sister and brother-in-law, aunt, uncle, first cousins, second cousins from North Carolina and their kids (my second cousins once removed?
 I can never keep that straight), too!

 Other years we celebrated on different parts of the East Coast, making different, fun traditions with our newly built and growing sets of families — but still enjoying this sweet potato casserole at each of our feasts.

 In recent years, we’ve all migrated toward the middle of the country, my family in central Illinois, and my folks and sister and family in Colorado!
 When we’re able, we still plan to gather and enjoy Thanksgiving and other holiday festivities together.